SigmaForge/transparency/Code-of-conducts-and-ethics.md

 Using company resources for another reason is against the spirit of this code of conduct.

+Anything done or stored with Sigma Forge's electronic facilities by an employe should be considered potentially public information, and written or created with this in mind.

 ## 2 - AVOIDING CONFLICTS OF INTERESTS

 Conflicts of interests occur when the best interests of ourselves, our friends, our family, our customers, Sigma Forge or the public compete with each other.

-We try to avoid conflicts of interest and circumstances that present the appearance of a conflict of interest.
+We avoid conflicts of interest and circumstances that present the appearance of a conflict of interest.

 When faced with a potential conflict of interest, we ask ourselves:

-* Would this situation create an incentive for us to act to the detriment of Sigma Forge, our customers or the public?
+* Would this situation create an incentive, or the appearance of one, for us to act to the detriment of Sigma Forge, our customers or the public?
 * Could this activity harm our reputation for honesty and integrity, hinder our ability to make a positive contribution or potentially harm Sigma Forge?
-* Would this situation embarrass us or Sigma Forge if it showed on a public media, such as Twitter or a newspaper?
+* Would this situation embarrass us or Szigma Forge if revealed on a public media, such as Twitter or a newspaper?

+If any of the above can be answered with 'yes', then a situation is likely a conflict of interest.

 It is sometimes difficult to determine if a conflict of interest exists.
 In case of doubt, the director can be contacted directly for advice at director@sigmaforge.com.